jimsihk/codespace-oke-k8s/README.md

 7. The codespace is ready for interacting with OKE!

 #### Optional Settings
-8. Create Linux alias to replace `kubectl` with a customized version for OKE by executing `alias kubectl=/opt/okeutil/okectl`
+8. Create Linux alias to replace `kubectl` with a customized version for OKE by executing (could be useful if you would like to change to another shell):
+    ```
+    alias kubectl=/opt/okeutil/okectl
+    alias helm=/opt/okeutil/ohelm
+    ```

 ## Add-on Commands
+Scripts are all under `/opt/okeutil/`:

 `/opt/okeutil/init-oci-local.sh`
 - initialize for the oci command, kubectl command and tunnel connection to OKE